Famously floppy-haired actor and prankster, Ashton Kutcher has revealed he is losing his hair.

 "So, your body produces testosterone - the by-product of testosterone actually causes follicles to get weaker and fall out, and you take this stuff and it washes away the by-product of testosterone... so I've been holding on to the hair pretty good," explains Kutcher.
 Adding, "...when we decided we [Kutcher and wife Mila Kunis] were going to have children, I didn't know was it OK, was it safe to take?
 So I stopped taking the stuff about three years ago so now I'm experiencing the hair loss."

 As Male Pattern Baldness is a permanent genetic condition with no cure currently available, the only effective way to manage this type of hair thinning that is upheld by the necessary medical regulatory bodies, is through the on-going use of MHRA and FDA licensed and approved, topical and oral hair loss treatments.
-If someone using treatment stops, the effects of DHT will resume and their shedding will start again, generally within around three months.
+If someone using treatment stops, the effects of DHT will resume and their shedding will start again, generally within around three to twelve months.

 They can still use topical treatments during conception and pregnancy, but should only resume their tablet use once the baby has been born.
 Additionally, if they are having intercourse with the mother during the period when she is breastfeeding, barrier contraceptives should be used as a further precaution.